jolle11/scraper-web/README.md

+# This project has been discontinued.
-# Charts and tables for my personal web trackings
+## Charts and tables for my personal web trackings.